project-owlly/e-collecting/readme.md

 **owlly** enables the secure and easy electronic signing, validation and counting of popular initiatives and referendums for campaign platforms and offers a holistic e-collecting approach for Switzerland.

+This repository is all about the E-Collecting Button!

+### E-Collecting Button

+This buttons is used by campaigners.
+To enable e-collecting, supported by owlly, simply add this line of code to your website:
+`<owlly-collect owlly-id="mkro4noxKW9CNGE7mGFE" mode="dark"></owlly-collect>`

+## Other owlly repositories

+**owlly** is a set of different repositories.
+Each for a specific purpose.

 ### Site

 This is the **owlly** website.